Fraud Blocker

 • Reducing emotional distress

-Over time, the memory loses its emotional intensity and stops interfering with daily life.
+Over time, the memory tends to lose its emotional intensity and stops interfering with daily life.

 What types of trauma can EMDR treat?

-EMDR can treat both “big-T” and “small-t” traumas.
+EMDR can help with both “big-T” and “small-t” traumas.

 Big-T trauma examples: